arras-energy/gridlabd-old/docs/Converters/Output/Html_files.md

 # Example

-The follow example convert the single node to a map and opens it in the default browser.
+The following example converts the single node to an interactive map and opens it in the default browser.

 ~~~
 class node